Machop Chol: San Antonio FC

 Following his release from Atlanta at the end of the 2023 season, Chol signed with USL Championship side San Antonio FC on 2 April 2024.

 FK Žalgiris

 On 6 March 2025 Žalgiris Club announced about new player.

+On 29 January 2026 it was announced that Chol had left Žalgiris.

+Ansan Greeners

+On 2 February 2026, Chol moved to K League 2 side Ansan Greeners.

 International career

 Chol made his international debut for South Sudan on 27 January 2022 in a friendly defeat to Uzbekistan.